samyIO/public/README.md

 ## Introduction

 Hello, my name is Samer!
-This repository serves as reference for my developer and innovator skills in AI.
+This is my AI-Engineering Portfolio that I'm building over the year.
 Feel free to explore the repository and enjoy reading.

-Everything I know about generative AI and traditional ml is self-learned.
-I enjoy exploring new topics, learning skills out of my comfort zone and innovating the focused environment.
-I'm an original thinker, who accels in cross-domain understanding and idea generation.

 ## Projects Overview

+Note:
+You can use the **rag** project to explore all other projects!
+The **rag** project offers user friendly UI's and contains data about the other projects in the portfolio.

 **Inference-time-distillation** - Using LLMs in innovative ways